Thor movies in order

 Tips for the Ultimate Thor Movie Marathon

-Whether you're watching for the action, the humor, the tragedy, or just for Chris Hemsworth's arms, this marathon never disappoints.
-So dim the lights, throw on your cape, and let the thunder roll.
+No matter why you're watching; the action, the humor, the tragedy, or Chris Hemsworth's arms... this marathon never disappoints.
+So, turn down the lights, put on your cape, and let the thunder roll.